BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

 directly on Gtkmm.

-Since Gtkmm3 is now deprecated and that Gtkmm4 will soon be the new standard on Ubuntu LTS distros (and many others), a migration was needed.
+Since Gtkmm3 is now deprecated and that Gtkmm4 will soon be the new standard on Ubuntu LTS distros (and many others), a migration is needed.
 I have decided to take advantage of this.
 The migration will not happen by simple "call replacements", but rather I will add an indirection layer between the views and the Gtkmm related code, freeing myself from it at the same time.
 With this approach, later migrations should be easier and much less risky.
-Moving to another framework (if that ever becomes a need) also.
+Moving to another framework also (if that ever becomes a need).

 <a name="architecture-overview"></a>
 ## 2. Architecture overview
 To achieve this, the *Abstract Factory* design pattern is going to be used.
 I have been wanting to try this pattern for a while, and this seems like the perfect application for it.
-It even is the application described in the GOF book.
+It even is the application described in the GOF book to introduce the pattern.
 The basic idea is that the underlying GUI toolkit must be completely encapsulated, such that the Connect X application code nevers knows what toolkit it is actually using.
 This additionnal level of indirection will come into the form of an abstract widgets factory:

 ![Abstract factory (high level)](./architecture.png)